ocoffey/Syntax-Sheets/C/1_Intro.md

 ### `int main(void)`

-- The first part, `int`, is specifying the type of the return value (we'll find out more about types and return values in a bit). <br>
+- The first part, `int`, is specifying the type of the return value (we'll find out more about types and return values in a bit).
-- The second part, `main()`, is a special named function; it tells our program where to start running the code from. <br>
+- The second part, `main()`, is a special named function; it tells our program where to start running the code from.
 - Our third part, `void`, is something called a parameter; in this scenario, we're saying that our function doesn't use any parameters (you can numerically think of void as 0).

 ### Brackets { }

-Brackets tell our main function where the code we are going to run is going to be contained. <br>
+Brackets tell our main function where the code we are going to run is going to be contained.

 An opening bracket occurs after a function definition, and a closing bracket occurs at the end of the function.
-> Fun Fact: Brackets define something called a "namespace", but you won't really need to know about that until CSC 301
+> Fun Fact: Brackets define something called a "namespace", but you don't really need to worry about those right now

 ### Comments: Single Line `//` and Multi-Line `/* */`

 The line under `int main(void)` is the line `// this next line will print the words "OK Computer" to the console!`.
 Two forward slashes denotes a single line comment; comments are useful for explaining what that section of code is trying to do.
 This is both useful for coordinating coding with other programmers, and for yourself, in case you revisit old code and forgot what it was doing.
 You can also do multi-line comments like so:

 ```c
 /*  Multi-Line
     Comments */
 ```

 While your executable program is being made from your .c file, the compiler will remove all of your comments, since they aren't needed for running the program.
 But fear not!
 The comments will still remain in your original .c file.
 > Comments also have the useful function of being able to temporarily render lines of code inert; if you are testing code and are having issues with one section, you can comment that section out and work on other sections, allowing you to return later to the problem area